Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 Not so good:

 * Paredit feels different from one that exists in vim.
 Less strict I guess most of the time and too strict when it's unnecessary.
-Of course this is related only to my habits.
+Of course this is related only to my habits and muscle memory.
 * Evil is slower.
 Most of the time it's not a problem.
 But sometimes I'm mashing my keyboard too fast and mess happens.
 Good example is replace (`r`) key.
 Press `r:` too fast and you might end up in vim command line.
 * Evil is just a plugin.
-Sometimes you are just forced to use default emacs mode in some menus/buffers that don't play well with evil.
+Sometimes you are forced to use default emacs mode in some menus/buffers that don't play well with evil.
 * Good example of painful evil integration is cider.
 It just does not work with evil mode.
 Most configuration examples that I was able to find on github related to cider and evil mode where just forcing default emacs mode in cider repl and related buffers.